 SDN Rule Distributer.
 The generated SDN rules will be sent to SDN controllers through the SDN Rule Distributer.
-In an SDN network, network devices are divided into groups and each group will be connected and managed by a controller.
-Only the controller can send SDN rules to its connected SDN devices.
-The SDN Rule Distributer needs to distribute the SDN rules to controllers first, then have controllers send SDN rules to corresponding SDN devices.
+SDN network employs a distributed structure which is formed with SDN controllers and network devices.
+In an SDN network, network devices are divided into groups and each group is connected and managed by a controller, and a controller cannot directly operate on a network device that is not connected to it.
+Since SecControl has no privileges to operate network devices directly, we need to distribute SDN rules to SDN controllers first, then have SDN controllers send SDN rules to correct network devices for execution.